 Big Ass Arachnophobia

-It is just a normal day for exterminator Alex Mathis (Greg Grunberg) after being called to Mrs. Jefferson's (Lin Shaye) to deal with some vermin, yet again.
-But it leads to a spider bite and a trip to a hospital where a morgue worker claims to have been bitten by a giant spider.
+It is just a normal day for Alex Mathis (Greg Grunberg - End of the World), an exterminator, having being called to Mrs. Jefferson's (Lin Shaye - Next Stop Murder) to deal with some vermin, yet again.
+But it leads to a spider bite and a trip to hospital where a morgue worker claims to have been bitten by a giant spider.
 It seems that an alien spider has escaped from a military lab and it is becoming one big ass spider, roaming down town Los Angeles.
-Whilst the military find themselves incapable of dealing with this mutant bug other than drop a bomb on it, Alex and a security guard set about destroying it before it or the military destroys the city.
+Whilst the military find themselves incapable of dealing with this mutant bug other than wanting drop a bomb on it, Alex and a security guard set about destroying it before it or the military destroys the city.

 What this all boils down to is that "Big Ass Spider!" isn't anything new when it comes to creature features but it is entertaining thanks to the humour, the gore and the special effects team who have done a much better job when it comes to this giant arachnid than you usually find in creature feature movies.